 Our company's motto is "a high tide raises all ships," meaning that for everyone to succeed, we need to create an environment that is radically honest, accessible, and supportive for all.
 Striving towards that goal, we make every attempt to:

 Deconstruct harmful biases and power structures that creep into the artmaking process.

 Recognize the history of oppression within the arts and its impact on the present day.

-Decenter whiteness and rethink patriarchal structures, simultaneously highlighting innovations, new and old, from marginalized artists and the global majority.
+Decenter whiteness and rethink patriarchal structures, simultaneously highlighting wisdom, new and ancient, from marginalized artists and the global majority.

 Establish brave spaces for compassionate dialogue and difficult conversations.